 Drive time from Manzanita to Rockaway Beach: 20 minutes

-Rockaway Beach isn’t quite as picturesque as its neighbors to the north, but with affordable accommodations, an expansive beach, and clusters of antique and home decor stores dotting its main drag along Highway 101, this may be a good choice to call your home base if you’re looking for centrally located lodging for the northern part of the coast.
+Rockaway Beach doesn’t offer as amenities, nor is as picturesque as its neighbors to the north.
+However, with affordable accommodations, an expansive beach, and a small cluster of antique and home decor stores dotting its main drag along Highway 101, this may be a good choice to call your home base if you’re looking for centrally located lodging for the northern part of the coast.

 What to See and Do in Rockaway Beach:

-- Visit the Twin Rocks, the famed sandstone outcroppings, including a picturesque sea arch, that you can view from the sandy shores of Rockaway Beach.
+• Visit the Twin Rocks, the town’s famed sandstone outcroppings, that you can view from the sandy shores of Rockaway Beach.

 Where to Eat and Drink in Rockaway Beach:

-- Tradewinds Motel is an excellent option for affordable lodging along the northern coast.
-Starting at under $100/night, this motel is right on the beach and offers impeccably clean and comfy rooms.
+• Tradewinds Motel is an excellent option for affordable lodging along the northern coast.
+Starting at under $100/night, this modest motel is right on the beach and offers impeccably clean and comfy rooms.

 6. Tillamook